stm32duino/wiki_contrib/_dev/Add-a-new-variant-(board).md

+# [[/img/Important-icon.png|alt="Tips"]] Please do not submit new variant support while core version 2.0.0 will not be released.
+All variants rework is ongoing.
+The way to create a new variant has changed and this wiki page have to be updated.
+See https://github.com/stm32duino/Arduino_Core_STM32/pull/1091

 [[/img/Tips-icon.png|alt="Tips"]]Example of all below steps are shown in this PR: [Add Nucleo-F207ZG](https://github.com/stm32duino/Arduino_Core_STM32/pull/63) (ignore the 2 last commits)

 [[/img/Warning-icon.png|alt="Warning"]] Since this PR, some enhancement has been done.